 Areas of Expertise

-Principal areas of practice – civil litigation, public law, employment law, ecclesiastical law, civil and criminal appeals, mediation.
+Principal areas of expertise – public law, ecclesiastical law, and constitutional history.

-Noel Cox is a barrister specialising in public law, civil ligation and mediation.
+Noel Cox was a barrister specialising in public law, civil ligation and mediation.
+He retired from legal practise in 2019, but remains active as a writer.

 He began his career as a barrister in Auckland in 1988, received an LLM from the University of Auckland 1995 (and the Fowlds Memorial Prize as the most distinguished student in the Faculty of Law), and a PhD in 2001 – he later obtained further degrees, including MA LTh MTheol, and was called to the Bar by the Honourable Society of the Inner Temple in London (one of the four ancient Inns of Court, of which English Barristers are members) in 2011.
 He was a lecturer at the Auckland University of Technology from 1998 (and its first Professor of Law in 2006).
 In 2015 he returned to the full-time Bar as a Barrister in private practice in Auckland.